misken/obflowsim-mm/docs/usage.rst

 * Generate the X and y matrix data files from the simulation input output summary file. (mm_dataprep.py)
 * Run the metamodel fits for OBS, LDR and PP (mm_run_fits_{unit}.py)
-    - still need to add a CLI to these
+    - still need to add a CLI to these (added on 2022-02-25)
     - output includes metrics summary csv, actual vs predicted plots and coefficient plots
 * Further output analysis (ongoing work)